 ABSTRACT

-Forest health, particularly in regard to fragile tree species, is an overarching concern in the Northeastern US as elsewhere.
-In particular, the absence of fire and its impact on globally rare pitch pine (Pinus rigida Miller), in the region, stands in dramatic contrast to stand-replacing conflagrations like the one which occurred at the northeastern extreme of the species range limit in Acadia National Park (ME, USA) in 1947.
-As an essential stimulus for pitch pine reproduction and niche preservation, fire is even more noticeable by its absence.
-We examined species level response to the demise of natural fire using data from forty stations in and outside of the 1947 fire footprint along an altitudinal (12 to 404 m) gradient to consider this; our study revealed basic data to inform about niche status.
-Photosynthetic intrinsic water use efficiency, a key metric of eco physiology performance, was significantly higher (P=0.004) at a previously burned upper elevation, South Cadillac trail, with correspondingly shorter (P=0.031), narrower canopy (P=0.035) and smaller dbh (P=0.001) trees than those closer to sea level.
+The health of fragile tree species is a concern in forests around the world.
+In the Northeastern United States, the absence of fire is thought to have a negative impact on the globally rare species, pitch pine (Pinus rigida Miller) because fire is essential for pitch pine reproduction and niche preservation.
+However, in some parts of the species range, stand-replacing conflagrations have occurred, including at the northeastern extreme of the species range limit in Acadia National Park (ME, USA) in 1947.
+Here, we examined pitch pine response to the demise of natural fire using data from forty stations in and outside of the 1947 fire footprint along an altitudinal (12 to 404 m) gradient to better understand the role that fire plays in sustaining this rare species.
+We found that photosynthetic intrinsic water use efficiency, a key metric of physiological performance, was significantly higher (P=0.004) at a previously burned upper elevation, South Cadillac trail.
+The individuals at this site were also shorter (P=0.031), had a narrower canopy (P=0.035), and a smaller dbh (P=0.001) than those closer to sea level.
 This result seems reasonable based on a conjecture pitch pine at lower elevation have less need to compensate for moisture loss, wind and cooler temperature effects and instead push photosynthetic growth supported by available foliar minerals Ca, P, K, Al and Zn, significantly more plentiful (on average P=<0.01).
 In summary, we found trees with a 100 year fire absence history exhibited self-preservation tendencies even amidst worsening biotic and abiotic pressures.
 Our analysis quantified tree and soil performance with specificity as to fire, geographic and topographic gradients to inform forest management decisions especially where prescribed fire is contemplated.

 INTRODUCTION

-The fragility of globally rare pitch pine (Pinus rigida Miller) is nowhere more in evidence than Northeast U.S. and particularly the northeastern extreme of the species range limit (Patterson Saunders and Horton 1983) in Acadia National Park (ME, USA).
+The fragility of the globally rare pitch pine (Pinus rigida Miller) is nowhere more evident than in the Northeast United States, and particularly the northeastern extreme of the species range limit (Patterson Saunders and Horton 1983) in Acadia National Park (ME, USA).
+To obtain a better understanding of the impact of fire—either naturally occurring or anthropogenic-based—on forest health of pitch pines (Charpentier 2020) requires resolving the enigma of resilience of the species in the absence of fire.
 A dramatic conflagration disturbed the eastern half of Mt.
-Desert island in the Park in 1947; since then wildfire is suppressed (Pyne 2019).
-To obtain a better purchase on the impact of fire—either natural occurring or anthropogenic-based—on forest health of pitch pines (Charpentier 2020) requires resolving an enigma of resilience in fire absence.
+Desert island in the Park in 1947 and since then wildfire has been suppressed (Pyne 2019).
 Investigators appreciate a unique opportunity to explore factors on the isolated pristine island—photosynthesis, foliar and soil nutrient, elevation and topography—with which to gauge globally rare pitch pine niche performance (Harris et al 2012).

+Fire is a disturbance that can drastically alter the landscape of an ecosystem.
+Many species in fire-prone regions rely on fire to persist in their environment.
+For instance, fire may be necessary to create suitable niches for certain species or, more directly, to stimulate reproduction.
+Many species in these ecosystems expend energy on fire avoidance and tolerance.
+Additionally, fire is known to alter soil resource availability by increasing moisture and nutrient retention, conditions to which many species are adapted.
+Importantly, fire adaptations may be wasted investments if fires are suppressed, potentially causing fire-adapted species to be outcompeted and even lost from an ecosystem.

+Current anthropogenic practices are now suppressing fire in many ecosystems, including the forests of the Northeastern United States.
+This suppression is potentially threatening the persistence of many species that are reliant on fire for survival and reproduction.
+In the Northeastern United States, the globally rare pitch pine (Pinus rigida Miller) is one potential loser in a fire suppressed environment.
+This is because XXXXXXXX.